Skip to content

 Example: company scoring E:75 (strong climate practices), S:60 (decent labour relations), G:80 (excellent board composition).
 Equal-weighted composite: (75+60+80)/3 = 71.7.
 ABG rating (above average).
 Different providers weight differently - MSCI weights by industry materiality (oil company E weighted higher than software company E).
 Composite score useful for cross-company comparison.

 ESG investing growth: 30T+ ESG-aligned assets globally.
 Active ESG funds, ESG ETFs (ESGV, SUSL), exclusion-based funds (no tobacco/weapons).
 Performance debate: ESG-aligned funds historically match or slightly outperform broad market - some studies show ESG screening reduces tail risk.
-Critical issues: greenwashing (companies claiming ESG without substance), inconsistent ratings (same company different scores from different providers), regulation tightening (EU SFDR, the financial regulator climate disclosure rules).
+Critical issues: greenwashing (companies claiming ESG without substance), inconsistent ratings (same company different scores from different providers), regulation tightening (EU SFDR, the relevant financial regulator climate disclosure rules).

 Quick example